aryan68125/Deep-learning/README.md

 ## BackPropogation :
 #### Diagram of BackPropogation ---->
 ![](util_pics/backPropogation/backpropogation.png)
+#### BackPropogation is just a fancy name given to the process of training a neural network but in reality it's nothing but gradient descent.
+Which is used to find the optimal weights for the neural network
 ### We are going to create 3 gaussian clouds as our input data points in order to demonstrate back propogation while training the neural networks
 #### Here is the code to create three gaussian clouds as an input data --->
 ```